-Hello everyone, below is a tentative program for our demo days in 2018.
+Hello everyone, below is the program of our colour demo days in 2018.

 My interest in Colour, that endless field of study, is growing stronger all the time and, as most of you know, Sharon Muir has joined our team in Mullumbimby and is a passionate colourist.
 So we thought we would join forces to offer you a bit of a journey on the chromatic scale… Will you join us?